-Dawn Amano-Ige became the first lady of Hawaii when her husband, Governor David Ige, was sworn in as governor on December 1, 2014.
+Dawn Amano-Ige became the first lady of Hawaiʻi when her husband, Governor David Ige, was sworn in as the 8th governor of the State of Hawaiʻi in December 2014.

 In her role as first lady, Mrs. Ige draws on her experiences as an educator and business woman.
 She supports education, particularly in the areas of literacy, global education, and international student exchanges.
 She was honored in 2016 by the Public School of Hawaii Foundation.